The CFC Guide to Food Aid Resources

 The People’s Potato

-The People’s Potato serves a by-donation vegan meal during the academic year.
+The People’s Potato serves by-donation vegan meal during the academic year.
+Meals are single serving, with leftovers made available at the CSU community fridge.

 BYOC – bring your own (reusable) container, in the interest of eco-friendliness and sustainability.